Jake Worth

 • ❌ Breaking up long lines

-• ❌ Renaming variables in trivial ways (_e to _event)
+• ❌ Trivial variable renames (e to event)

-Why?
+Why are these bad?
 For one, you’re stepping on the Git history.
 Many developers use Git to understand past decisions.
-Touch a line of code, and you bury that context under a new, low-value commit.
+Touch a line of code, and you bury that context under a new, surface-level commit.
 For most developers I’ve met, that puts the context out of reach.
-Don’t do it casually.

 Okay Refactors

 So what are okay refactors?
-If all of these are true, you’re on the right track:
+If all of these are true, you might be on the right track:

-• ✅ The file must be changed to improve the user or developer experience
+• ✅ The file must be changed to improve the user (great!) or developer (good!) experience

-• ✅ There’s test coverage, type safety, or it’s a compiled language.
-Or the change is so simple that you can’t mess it up (few changes qualify)
+• ✅ You have some way to prove you’re not breaking something: test coverage, type safety, etc. Or the change is so simple that you can’t mess it up (consider this a very high bar)

 • ✅ The refactor improves the code.
 This can be subjective, but there are good and bad examples